-The formal definition of a ‘Linked Travel Arrangement’ goes like this:
+The formal definition of a ‘Linked Travel Arrangement

-‘One trader facilitates the booking of the subsequent service(s), and they are purchased for the purpose of the same trip or holiday’
+‘One trader facilitates the booking of the subsequent service(s).
+The purchase is made for the purpose of the same trip or holiday’

-Confusing, eh?
-It sounds like the definition I’ve just given of a click-through
+Confusing?
+Does this sound like the definition I’ve just given of a click-through?

 The difference in this case is that the 2nd booking is not recognised by the first booking or visa versa and you have to re-enter your personal and payment details, your booking becomes a linked travel arrangement.
 This is why it’s best to phone up when you want to add a second booking to your first